D0LBA3B/U13SK.ContentNodeIcons/README.md

 ## Features and Usage

 ### Key Features
-- Assign unique icons to content nodes.
+- Assign unique and customizable icons to content nodes, regardless of their type in Umbraco.
+- Change the text color of any node for better visibility or to match specific themes.
 - Intuitive backoffice UI for selecting and managing icons.
 - Seamlessly integrates into the existing Umbraco content structure.

-*(Detailed walkthrough coming soon.)*

 ## Screenshots